Offer & Conversion

 You’ve spent lots of time and resources on finding the right candidate for the job, so stay connected to make sure the candidate feels they made a great decision.
 Here are some ideas on how to create a plan to stay connected until their start date:

-- Send them an email weekly to check-in, answer any questions and share any relevant news from the department or team.
+- Send them an email weekly to check in, answer any questions, and share any relevant news from the department or team.

 - Assign one week to each person on your team or hiring committee to send a congratulatory email and get them excited about starting at Stanford.